johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 # nDepend added values
 For the creation of this blog, I've been using nDepend.
-NDepend is a tool, integrated in visual studio or via the buildserver, that can be used for much more than what I've described here.
+NDepend is a tool, integrated in Visual Studio or via the buildserver, that can be used for much more than what I've described here.

 ## More data
 ![Query your code](images/static-code-analysis-rules.png#right)
 All the data of your code is being stored in nDepend and can be queried via linq queries.
 This gives you the ability to quickly query your code.
-In the example I query the code, requesting the top 50 methods with the hightes CyclomaticComplexity.
+In the example I query the code, requesting the top 50 methods with the highest Cyclomatic Complexity.

 ## Rules
 However, you can do more: from these queries you are able to create rules.
-You can create for example a rule that enforces all methods containing more than 100 lines of code, should have a cyclomatic complexity of maximum 10 or the method name should not contain your first name.
+For example you can create a rule that enforces all methods containing more than 100 lines of code, should have a cyclomatic complexity of maximum 10 or the method name should not contain your first name.